 Thai Yoga Massage, “Lazy Man’s Yoga” is an Asian, massage modality that incorporates acupressure along meridian lines (Sen Sib), reflexology of the hands and feet, as well as progressive, assisted, passive stretching.
 The student will learn the fundamental aspects of Thai Yoga Massage theory & techniques, and will learn how to integrate Western massage techniques, such as Swedish, Deep Tissue, & Myofascial Release into the Thai modality.
 The student will also learn how to view the Asian Energy System as another layer of awareness and understanding to add to the Western massage emphasis on anatomy and physiology—the two systems when learned simultaneously will serve to make each approach richer and more therapeutically effective for the client and for the therapist.
 Other topics covered: Chinese Medicine Theory, Mayan Prayers & Plant Blessings, Prenatal Thai Massage, Thai Herbal Compresses, Advanced Neck Therapy, and Group Case Studies.

 Practice makes perfect, especially practice with direct supervision from a licensed massage therapist.
 An integral part of the learning process for a massage therapist is to practice and receive proper feedback and to practice with many different body types and injuries.
 We have a Student Clinic for students to begin practicing with community clientele, but to also have instructor supervision and assistance during the practice.
 The clinic practicum helps students work with many, different body types and injuries, along with gaining the confidence that is necessary to work with clients outside of the school setting.
 In addition, our supervising instructors will be evaluating your body mechanics, technique, rhythm, and flow.
 During and after the session, clinic clients are encouraged to give feedback about the session, and they are required to complete an evaluation form at the end of each session so the student has instant feedback.
-You have an opportunity to work outside the school for practicum hours with a Licensed Massage Therapist approved by the school.
-Internships are amazing ways to “try out” different work environments and to potentially have a job ready for you when you graduate.

-Topics included in this e-Learning lesson: Maintaining professional boundaries while responding to client’s emotional needs, client interviewing techniques, communication with other health professionals, verbal and nonverbal communication skills, NCBTMB code of ethics and standards of practice, issues of confidentiality/HIPPA, basic psychological and physical dynamics of practitioner/client relationship, legal and ethical parameters of scope of practice, planning strategies for single and multiple sessions, session record keeping practices, outsourcing business needs (e.g., insurance billing, bookkeeping), regulations pertaining to income reporting, need for liability insurance, and legal entities (e.g., independent contractor, employee).
+Topics included in this course: Maintaining professional boundaries while responding to client’s emotional needs, client interviewing techniques, communication with other health professionals, verbal and nonverbal communication skills, NCBTMB code of ethics and standards of practice, issues of confidentiality/HIPPA, basic psychological and physical dynamics of practitioner/client relationship, legal and ethical parameters of scope of practice, planning strategies for single and multiple sessions, session record keeping practices, outsourcing business needs (e.g., insurance billing, bookkeeping), regulations pertaining to income reporting, need for liability insurance, and legal entities (e.g., independent contractor, employee).
 The student will feel prepared to become self-employed as a massage therapist and/or to apply and work at a spa, wellness center, or medical clinic.
 In addition, the student will feel confident with the steps needed to become licensed.